mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: IpAddress

+Description:
-Description: Provide the static IP address to be assigned to the device on this network
+>Provide the static IP address to be assigned to the device on this network.

+>When not using DHCP, a valid IP Address for the device to use on the network must be specified and that IP Address must not be assigned to any other device on the same network.

 Parm value input rules: